OpenICT-Hanze/OpenICT-Checkin-Docs/docs/source/api.rst

 /api/v1/getAllCompetentieByUser/{comp_id}/{user_id}:
 	returns all competenties by user.

-/api/v1/editUserData
-	Allows an admin user to edit/update the data collumn of the user table.
-	Example:
-		{

-			    "id": 2,

-			    "data": "Test 3.0",

-			}

 /api/v1/checkFilledIn/{user_id}/{form_id}
 	Checks the database if a daily check-in has been filled in already or not.
 The 'ProfileController' handles this API 	and returns a warning message if the check-in has been filled in.